-In addition to covid tests and quarantine, travelers need to avoid society in the two-week period leading up to their departure out of the UK in an effort to limit their exposure to covid and limit their close contact with covid-positive strangers.
+In addition to covid tests and quarantine, travelers need to avoid society in the two-week period leading up to their departure out of the UK to limit their exposure to covid and their close contact with covid-positive strangers.
 I call this the pre-departure danger zone.

 Catching covid in the pre-departure danger zone will likely result in a positive pre-departure test and a canceled vacation.
 Uh oh.